FooHP/Test_Repo/TestR.md

 2) README.md 		 : explains how the run_analysis.R script works

 3) CodeBook.md 		 : describes the variables, the data, and any transformations or work that you performed to clean up the data

+4) MergedData.txt        : the required tidy data set as a txt file

 **References :**